NicosNicolaou16/percentages_with_animation/README.md

 ## Features

-This package provide you percentages with custom widgets and animation such as linear, circular, circle, gradient circle and wave percentages.
+This package provides percentages with customizable widgets and animations, including linear, circular, gradient circle, and wave percentages.

 ## Getting started